salmanfs815/cmpt218-a3/README.md

 - remember username of last admin to facilitate future login (forget password for security reasons)
 - logout of admin account if logged in
 - detect network errors (server down) and report to user
-- plaintext passwords are never stored on server or in database
+- plaintext passwords are never stored on server or in database (encrypted)
-	- store salted, hashed passwords
 - can create additional admin accounts

 ## Setup